A guide to International Development

 Don't miss another post, sign up to our weekly newsletter

 A history of volunteering

 The international development sector is likely to require some proof of your dedication to the not-for-profit world, a great way to demonstrate this is through volunteering.
-But it’s not just about proving your dedication to the sector, it’s about networking and building up contacts.
-Volunteering will prove to be an unspoken essentially, luckily you can take the opportunity to volunteer while studying, if you’re considering a career change then you should still strive for strong, relevant volunteer experience.
-Volunteer overseas can be a great addition to your CV, an overseas placement can provide you with strong relevant experience which charities and NGOs will understand, having a combination of good academic performance and relevant volunteering experience will push you ahead of other candidates.
+But it’s not just about proving your dedication to the sector; it’s about networking and building up contacts.
+Volunteering will prove to be an unspoken essential, luckily you can take the opportunity to volunteer while studying, if you’re considering a career change then you should still strive for strong, relevant volunteer experience.
+Volunteering overseas can be a great addition to your CV, and an overseas placement can provide you with relevant experience which charities and NGOs will understand.
+Having a combination of good academic performance and relevant volunteering experience will push you ahead of other candidates.

 International development volunteering opportunities:

 - Volunteer opportunities in international development with CharityJob

 - Internships with Projects Abroad

 - Volunteer Overseas with VSO